simonhq/HAConfigV2/packages/bed_warming/readme.md

 # Bed Warming

-### This package watches the overnight temperature, and if it is going to be cold it will preheat the bed (turn on switch of analog electric blanket).
+### This package controls the electric blankets, for weather and timer.

 <hr --- </hr>